DingleBinky/manga-for-beginners/README.md

 * HTML
 * CSS
+* Snipping Tool

 ## Challenges

 I had a problem with my footer as it was stuck to the right side underneath my right float, this was because my left float was bigger than the right so to fix this issue I switched 2 manga around from both floats to balance out the sides, originally One Piece was #10 and Solo Levelling was #5 since One Piece had the most amount of text it seemed the logical choice to switch with another.

+I had a problem with my background image.
+On the index page it would be zoomed in a blurred and I did not know how to fix this as it was using the same CSS as the other pages but the other pages did not have this problem, so I searched for a solution on google and came across a piece of code that fixed my issue (I have put a link to the codes origin in the credits).

 ## Credits